 5 Things You May Not Know About 529s (But Should)

-They're tax friendly, flexible and available to anyone.
+They're tax friendly, flexible, and available to anyone.
 Yet, 529 education investment plans are still underused.
-Here are five things that parents, grandparents and anyone hoping to get a leg up on education costs need to know.
+Here are five things that parents, grandparents, and anyone hoping to get a leg up on education costs need to know.

 Key Takeaways

 How are some families planning for future education expenses?
-According to Sallie Mae’s “How America Saves for College” 2023 report, 30% of families used a college savings account like a 529 to pay for college.1 But did you know a 529 plan can be used for more than just paying for college?
-They’re tax-advantaged investment plans that can help families save for an array of educational costs and provide other significant benefits.
+According to Sallie Mae’s “How America Saves for College” 2025 report, 32% of families used a college savings account like a 529 to pay for college.1 But did you know a 529 plan can be used for more than just paying for college?
+They’re tax-advantaged investment plans that can help families save for an array of qualifying educational costs and provide other significant benefits.
 For all their features, 529 plans are still often misunderstood and under-utilized.
 Here's what you may not know:

 Find a Financial Advisor, Branch and Private Wealth Advisor near you.